 4. Create a Portfolio

 Poke around your favorite online reading haunts.
-Do any of the blogs you subscribe to accept guest contributions?
+Do any of the blogs you subscribe to accept guest blog post contributions?

 Consider every friend, family member, former business acquaintance, favorite colleague, and common acquaintance.
 Does anyone you know have a blog?
 Would they be interested in a few guest posts?